galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-with-askomics-it/tutorial.md

 > 3. Instantiate `Homolog Group`, hide his label and filter his `Common Organism Name` with `human`
 > ![Organism name filter](images/filter_organism_name.png "Organism name filter")
 > 4. Instantiate another `Gene Symbol` and hide his `Label`
-> 5. Finally, follow the `to neXtProt Gene` and instantiate `Gene`
+> 5. Finally, follow the `to neXtProt Gene` link and instantiate `Gene`
 > 5. **Run & preview**
 {: .hands_on}

 The query we've just built asks for the human homologs of our over-expressed genes.
 We use the `Gene Symbol` to get information from the neXtProt database.
 AskOmics convert the query into small SPARQL subquery and send them into the local data and the neXtProt endpoint.

-Now we are linked to the gene present in neXtProt, we can obtain information about the proteins encoded by these genes, as well as their location in the cell.
+Now we are linked to the neXtProt database, we can obtain information about the proteins encoded by these genes, as well as their location in the cell.

 > ### {% icon hands_on %} Hands-on: Get the protein and their location
 > 1. Instantiate `Entry`
 > 2. Instantiate `Isoform` and hide the `Label`
 > 3. Many nodes are connected to `Isoform`.
-Use the *Filter links* field to get only node thar are linked with a link named `location`
+Use the *Filter links* field to get only node that are linked with a link named `location`
 > ![Filter links](images/filter_links.png "Filter links")
 > 4. Instantiate the `Subcellular Location` node and hide `Label`
 > 5. Use the *Filter node* field to filter nodes that a named `Location`
-> 6. Instantiate `Uniprot subcellular Location CV`
+> 6. Instantiate `Uniprot subcellular Location CV` (you can use the node filter)
 > 7. **Run & preview**
 {: .hands_on}

-The query we just build is "All genes that are over-expressed and located on a QTL that is related to growth, their human homologs and the location of the protein coded by this genes".
-This our last query.
-We will save it.
+Finally, our query is "All genes that are over-expressed and located on a QTL that is related to growth, their human homologs and the location of the protein coded by this genes".
+We will save it to the results.

 > ### {% icon hands_on %} Hands-on: Save a result
 > 1. **Run & save**